martinjackson/simple-widgets/docs/SearchSortTable.md

 38. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
 With this prop a width and height option for the scroll box must be supplied.

+39. **searchall** = the search choice will automatically default to All and it will search all columns not one particular column.

-39. **searchstart** = indicates that the search item will only match those data items that start with the search item
+40. **searchstart** = indicates that the search item will only match those data items that start with the search item

-40. **sfbottom** = this will display the search and filter information at the bottom of the table instead of the top.
+41. **sfbottom** = this will display the search and filter information at the bottom of the table instead of the top.

-41. **showall** = shows all the items that are in the table either in a scroll box (must use the scroll prop) or not.
+42. **showall** = shows all the items that are in the table either in a scroll box (must use the scroll prop) or not.
 This will not limit the number of items in the table; therefore, the search bar at the top of the screen will contain the search column, search item, and the All button.
 If a search is done, it will place the item found at the top of the screen.
 The All button will display all the items on the screen again.

-42. **showtable** = this will show the table and headers even if there is no data to display.
+43. **showtable** = this will show the table and headers even if there is no data to display.

-43. **spinner** = causes a spinner to appear on the page until the data is finished loading into the search sort table.
+44. **spinner** = causes a spinner to appear on the page until the data is finished loading into the search sort table.

-44. **startEnd** = is a function that returns the current starting and ending positions in the data being displayed.
+45. **startEnd** = is a function that returns the current starting and ending positions in the data being displayed.
 This is used in eachRowInTable function i is being used to generate a key.
 The user will need to add start to it as in the key prop in the example above.
 See examples.
 An example would be:
 ```javascript
 const [start, setStart] = useState(0);